2020-2021 Academic Catalog and Student Handbook with Summer Addendum [Archived Catalog]

 Psychology Major Capstone

-The BA 400 Capstone Course is designed to allow students the opportunity to integrate and apply learning from their undergraduate courses into a comprehensive presentation.
+The is designed to allow students the opportunity to integrate and apply learning from their undergraduate courses into a comprehensive presentation.
 The Capstone Course is an independent study project that consists of a formal research project, intended to demonstrate skill in research and critical thinking.
 The project is composed of a detailed research question and a literature review component.
 Students are encouraged to design projects that prepare them to achieve their next goal, whether academic or professional.
 While no actual data is generated or data analyzed, the project is intended to incorporate and expand upon the depth of knowledge gained from previous years of study, and the student’s personal educational and professional interest.

 Ethical Guidelines